Egypt's new PM says army to give him extra powers

 Ganzouri told a news conference the army would issue a decree "this evening or tomorrow" to hand the premier presidential powers "except those concerning the judiciary and armed forces."
 He gave no further detail.

-The appointment of Ganzouri, 78, has been criticised by protesters seeking a full purge of the system because he served as prime minister in the 1990s under ousted Hosni Mubarak.
+The appointment of Ganzouri, 78, has been criticized by protesters seeking a full purge of the system because he served as prime minister in the 1990s under ousted Hosni Mubarak.

 The military itself has jealously shielded its own broad interests from civilian oversight.
 But, under pressure from protests, the army has said it would cede power to civilians in mid-2012 after a presidential vote, sooner than it had planned.